MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 Get-ChildItem: Cannot find path ‘C:\NotReal’ because it does not exist
 ```

-If the error occurs during script execution or is a parsing error, a multiline error message will
+If the error occurs during script execution or is a parsing error, PowerShell returns a multiline
-return that contains the error, a pointer and error message showing where the error is in that line.
+error message that contains the error, a pointer and error message showing where the error is in
-If the terminal doesn't support ANSI color escape sequences (VT100), then colors will not be
+that line.
+If the terminal doesn't support ANSI color escape sequences (VT100), then colors are not displayed.
-displayed.

 ![Error display from a script](./media/What-s-New-in-PowerShell-70/myscript-error.png)

 The default view in PowerShell 7 is **ConciseView**.
 The previous default view **NormalView** are
-user selectable by setting the preference variable **$ErrorView**.
+user selectable by setting the preference variable `$ErrorView`.

 ```powershell
 $ErrorView = 'NormalView' # Sets the error view to NormalView
 $ErrorView = 'ConciseView' # Sets the error view to ConciseView
 ```

+> [!NOTE]
-[!NOTE] A new property **ErrorAccentColor** is added to **$Host.PrivateData** to support changing
+> A new property **ErrorAccentColor** is added to `$Host.PrivateData` to support changing
-the accent color of the error message.
+> the accent color of the error message.

 A new cmdlet `Get-Error` provides complete detailed view of the fully qualified error when desired.
 By default the cmdlet displays the full details, including inner exceptions, of the last error that